invertase/react-native-firebase/docs/faqs-and-tips.md

 This happens to be a known problem with the upstream Analytics SDKs.
 The Firebase team doesn't have any plans to fix it soon.
 More information about this can be found [here](https://github.com/invertase/react-native-firebase/issues/4018#issuecomment-682174087).

+### I'm receiving `InternalFirebaseAuth.FIREBASE_AUTH_API is not available on this device`.
+How do I fix this?

+To use some Firebase services (like auth) in an emulator, you need an Android virtual device with Google Play services installed.
+Check this [Stack Overflow post](https://stackoverflow.com/a/46246782/2275865) for instructions on creating a new Android virtual device with the necessary APIs installed.

 # Tips

 - Whenever you face a strange issue (or an issue that causes build errors), there are two things you should always consider.